alexgoussev/maja_gitlab/README.md

 repGSW=./dtm/gsw
 ```
 * repWork is a directory to store the temporary files
+* repGipp is the folder where Start_maja automatically downloads the GIPP-set for each plugin.
+* repMNT stores the DTM (MNT in french) in Maja format
 * repL1 is where to find the L1C data (without the site name which is added aferward optionally)
 * repL2 is for the L2A data (without the site name which is added aferwards, optionally again)
-* repGIPP is the folder where Start_maja automatically downloads the GIPP-set for each plugin.
-* repMNT stores the DTM (MNT in french) in Maja format
-* exeMaja is where the Maja binary code is
+* exeMaja is where the Maja binary exe is located
-* repCAMS is where CAMS data are stored.
+* repCAMS is where CAMS data is stored.
 You do not need to specify this directory if you decide to not process with CAMS option.
 * repRAW stores the raw DTM archives (such as the ones for SRTM, which have the name `srtm_37_04.zip`)
 * repGSW stores the raw Water-Mask files (such as the one for GSW, which have the name `occurrence_0E_50N*.tif`)

 To run MAJA, Start_maja copies all the necessary data in a temporary input folder.
 Here is an example of its content in nominal mode.
 <details><summary>Click to expand folder structure. </summary>
 <p>

 ```
 S2A_MSIL1C_20200313T095031_N0209_R079_T33UYQ_20200313T102505.SAFE
 S2A_TEST_GIP_CKEXTL_S_ALLSITES_00001_20190626_21000101.EEF